aguerrero232/cyber-sec-mock-company-assesment/framework_and_checklist/README.md

 ### ***Security Methods***

-* Concurrent Session Control:
-  A small business should take care of how many concurrent sessions its employees have access to based on the role of the employee.
-By closely monitoring the attempts that an employee has made in having various sessions open, a small business can use this as a detection measure to see if high levels of attempts are caused by a compromised user, this also limits the attackers window of operation as it would be easy to trigger such a detection measure.

-* Remote Access:
-  As more and more employers have shifted to remote work, it can be deduced that an attacker will attempt to compromise a user’s account using the employee’s personal computer, as a personal device has less security than that of an enterprise device.
-We can further strengthen this control by implementing enhancement 10 (Authenticate remote commands) by implementing a two-factor authentication process that requires an employee to input a pin and a token so that specific commands and logins can be verified; this provides strong protection in assuring that an employee and not an attacker is the individual that is logging in.

-* Access Control for Mobile Devices:
-  Personal handheld devices are the most prevalent form of communication, and if an attacker was to compromise an employee’s mobile device, the attacker would have an array of sensors and tools that could be used to spy and further advance their attempts of intrusion.
-Implementing policies that limits mobile device usage can further enhance the security of a small business the rationale behind such policies is due to the possibility of employees not having the lates security patches updated to their mobile devices, such lack of patches can cause an attacker to exploit the employee’s mobile device and use it to compromise any system an employee connects their device to.

-* 21 Information Sharing:
-  Information sharing can be an easy oversight, if an employee has the privilege to send emails with sensitive information outside of the organization, this can cause huge regulatory issues, along with providing attackers the ability to send mass amounts of information outside of the business without raising suspicion.
-This can further be enhanced to include the restriction of external communication, only specified users can have access to send out external emails which would require that the emails sent out along with the users account have extra scrutiny in case the account is ever compromised.

-* Policy and Procedure:
-  This control falls under the category of awareness and training, and the purpose of such a control is to build policies that reduce the possibility of an attacker compromising a system or network.
-Management can create awareness information and develop training materials that users can learn upon.

-* Literacy Training and Awareness:
-  The purpose of such a control is to raise employee awareness of disguised cybersecurity threats.
-Human error is usually the biggest weakness, and for a small business, it can be easier to assure that most if not all employees are aware of the tactics used to compromise a network.
-By having quarterly training sessions and knowledge checks along with mock attack, the human error can be greatly reduced.

 * Identify and control who has access to your business information
   * Do not allow unauthorized persons to have access to any business hardware
   * Be aware of anyone who has access to computers